giantswarm/docs/src/content/use-the-api/kubectl-gs/get-apps.md

 cert-exporter        1.6.1     11m             deployed   Deployment failed for `1.7.0` with `not-installed`: `pulling chart <TARBALL-URL> failed`
 ```

-See blow for details on the output columns.
+See below for details on the output columns.

 ### Get a specific app